 The CODDH gave an overview of the process and past steps accomplished at the national level, in particular:

-the first draft law initiated by the government and
+- the first draft law initiated by the government

 While presenting the international legal framework, ISHR Africa Advocacy Consultant Adélaïde Etong Kame emphasised that ‘the law ultimately adopted by Guinea’s National Assembly must comply with international legal standards in order to create a legal environment which is supportive to the work of human rights defenders – not restrictive’.